cfaulkner985/poster-king/README.md

 The posters on the site will be for combat sports fans so I will have a variation of UFC, WWE and Boxing posters as there is a big fan base for all 3 sports which I am also a fan of.

+I will design the website in a king theme with red and gold.
+I want to use them colour in different area of the site but not too much as I dont want to over do it with them colours.
+I also want to use the Grandstander font on most of the site as its a font I like and think it will suit the theme of the site well.

 # User Stories
 ## Customer
 ### Products